NofisatAdegbenro/COVID-19-Exploratory-Data-Analysis-Using-SQL/README.md

 # COVID-19 Exploratory Data Analysis Using SQL
 This project focuses on analyzing data related to the COVID-19 pandemic using SQL queries.
 We will be working with a dataset that provides information about COVID-19 cases, deaths, population, and vaccinations across different locations and continents.The main objective is to gain valuable insights and answer important questions about the pandemic.

+This Covid-19 data was sourced from [our World in Data](https://ourworldindata.org/covid-deaths) starting from 8th january 2020 to 27th september 2023.

+# SQL Queries
 We will be using SQL queries to address different aspects of the COVID-19 data.
 Here is a summary of the queries and the insights they provide:

 1. Mortality Rate: This query calculates the percentage of deaths in relation to the total number of cases.
 It helps us understand how severe the virus is in different locations and continents.